Details of practice

 Matthew regularly represents solicitors and accountants accused of money laundering and fraud offences and is experienced in long running and complex fraud and proceeds of crime proceedings in the Crown Court and in the Court of Appeal.

 “Has extensive experience and is strong on police disciplinary cases.
 He is especially noted for handling cases where the police have deployed arms in the course of their operations.”
 “He is very thorough and committed.
 He prepares his cases superbly, and has good public law knowledge.”
-Chambers UK 2014: Professional Discipline
+The Legal 500 2016: Professional Discipline

 “He’s an intelligent, imposing character.
 He must be about seven feet tall, a good proportion of which seems to be brain.”
 Chambers UK: Licensing